Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Model Construction and Architecture

 where $\boldsymbol{w}_j^{\text{in}}$ is the input--to--hidden weight vector, $b_j$ is the hidden neuron bias, $\sigma(\cdot)$ is the hidden layer activation function, $w_j^{\text{out}}$ is the hidden--to--output weight, and $g(\cdot)$ is the output layer activation function. \end{definition}

 \begin{definition}[Fourier Learning Machine (FLM)] The FLM is composed of $N$ parallel sub--networks, each consisting of a complete single--layer NN conforming to Definition \ref{def: nn definition}, with its hidden activation function $\sigma: x \mapsto \cos(x)$, and its output activation, $g: x \mapsto x$.
 The weight applied to the input to the top neuron in the hidden--layer of each sub--network is set to be a row vector $\boldsymbol{n}$.
 To each subsequent neuron in the hidden-layer, the same weight vector is used, with the respective sign of its components determined by the $m$--Lexi Sign Matrix.
-The final output of the entire FLM is the ordinary sum of the outputs from all these individual sub--networks. \end{definition} Next, we present two instances of possible sub--networks, first for the two-input case and then for the general $m-$input case.
+The final output of the entire FLM is the ordinary sum of the outputs from all these individual sub--networks. \end{definition}

+Next, we present three instances of possible sub--networks, first for the two--input and three--input cases and then for the general $m-$input case.

-\begin{exmp}[FLM sub--networks with Two Inputs] An FLM with two inputs is composed of $N$ sub--networks, each parameterized by a learnable weight vector $\boldsymbol{n}$, with input \((x_1, x_2)\), two hidden--neurons with a $cosine$ activation function and bias.
+\begin{exmp}[FLM Sub--networks with Two Inputs] An FLM with two inputs is composed of $N$ sub--networks, each parameterized by a learnable weight vector $\boldsymbol{n}$, with input \((x_1, x_2)\), two hidden--neurons with a $cosine$ activation function and bias.
 The vector \(\boldsymbol{n} = (n_1, n_2)\) contains the weights from the input--layer to the first hidden--neuron.
 For the second hidden--neuron, the same weights are reused except that the second element \(n_2\) has opposite sign.
 The output of the sub--network is the weighted sum of outputs of the two $cosine$--activated hidden--neurons, \textit{i.e.},

 The output of the FLM is the ordinary sum of the sub--network outputs